tree698/Inventory_Management_App/README.md

 ## ⭐ Tech Stack

-- HTML, CSS and React
+- HTML, CSS, JavaScript and React

 ## ⭐ How does it work?